EL Experiences: US Born Children of Immigrants

 Anxiety over unknown

 “I have extreme anxiety.
-For as long as I can remember, I remember my mom telling me to just breathe, to just live in the moment, and stop thinking 10 years ahead.
+For as long as I can remember, my mom has has to remind me to just breathe, to just live in the moment, and stop thinking 10 years ahead.
 Because that was me.
-Since I knew my mom was getting deported at 13, I was like, ‘Okay, I'm leaving to Mexico right now, but I have to start planning for one, and 10 years, and five years, when I have to go to college and stuff like that.’
-So it is really exhausting.” - Falmari Rojas-Barrios
+Since I knew my mom was getting deported at 13, I was like, ‘Okay, I'm leaving to Mexico right now, but I have to start planning for one year, and five years, and ten years, when I have to go to college,' and stuff like that.
+So it is really exhausting.”

 Prolonged fear of separation

-“Actually, as I mentioned my dad, he has his documents and everything now, but it wasn't always like that, as long as I can remember its always been a struggle.
+“My dad, he has his documents and everything now, but it wasn't always like that, as long as I can remember its always been a struggle.
 He's been dealing with lawyers and the court system for so many years now.
 And I do remember there was an incident and I'll always remember this incident because it really hurt my family…it was the fear of oh my God he could be taken away at any second now.
-I think that's the most thing that had kept me in that fear.” - Iliana Perez
+I think that's the thing that had kept me in that fear the most.”

 Emotionally distressing experiences in court

-“Well, I'm still in high school and then my freshman year of college, my mom tells me, I need to write a letter about why she shouldn't get supported.
+“In my freshman year of college, my mom told me I need to write a letter about why she shouldn't get deported.
 I just came up to Albany.
 It was my first month into school.
 It wasn't easy writing that letter.
-Because now, I had to actually sit and think about like, ‘Okay, what's going to happen and my parents get deported?’
+Because now, I had to actually sit and think about like, ‘Okay, what's going to happen if my parents get deported?’
 I was only 18.
 My sister was still in middle school.
 My brother was just starting high school.
-What's going to happen to us?” - Rachel Lim
+What's going to happen to us?”

 3. How educators can better support students